jarylc/JAX-RS-MongoDB-ReactiveStreams-to-RxJava-Examples/README.md

 # JAX-RS MongoDB ReactiveStreams to RxJava Examples

 #### A one stop project for examples of using the ReactiveStreams MongoDB driver with RxJava.
+##### Note: runs embedded MongoDB on separate port 27018 by default, no need to install it.

 # Current Implementations Done
   - Jersey on Grizzly container (grizzly-jersey)